seanim1/CMake-CrossPlatform_Test/README.md

 - I found the instructions a little bit confusing, look out for the following:
    - I am just gonna ignore this: Remove the main storyboard that was automatically added to the project
    - Where it says right click the project, we refer to the one with triangle icon.
-   - as for "hello.c," “copy files to destination”
    - as for "SDL.xcodeproj." "link by reference"
 ## Integrate our source, headers, and shaders
 ### Windows, Linux, MacOS